 Fly-tipping is the illegal dumping of waste.
-It can vary in scale significantly from a bin bag of rubbish to large quantities of waste dumped from trucks.
-Fly-tipped waste may be found anywhere, such as roadsides, in lay-bys or on private land.
+It can vary in scale from a bin bag of rubbish to large quantities of waste dumped from trucks.
+Roadsides, lay-bys and private land are just some of the areas material is fly-tipped.

-The District Council and the Environment Agency both deal with fly–tipping and work in partnership.
-Both organisations have the power to tackle and clean up fly-tipping on publically owned land, including roads and lay-bys.
-It is always the responsibility of the landowner to clear up fly-tipping on their own land.
+We work in partnership with the Environment Agency and together deal with fly tipping.
+We both have the power to tackle and clean up fly-tipping on public land, including roads and lay-bys.
+The clearing up of fly-tipping on private land is the responsibility of the landowner.

 Fly-tipping is a serious criminal offence that carries a fine of up to £50,000 (unlimited if the case goes to the Crown Court).
 You could also face a prison sentence of up to five years.
-You could also face the same penalties if you allow someone to fly-tip on your land or if a vehicle that is registered to you is used to fly-tip.
+You could face the same penalties if you allow someone to fly-tip on your land or if a vehicle registered in your name is involved in fly-tipping.

-If you are disposing of waste you could face penalties up to £5,000 if you don't check that the company or person you give waste to has a licence to carry waste or if the company or person the waste is given to does not take it to an licensed disposal site.
+If you are disposing of waste you could face penalties up to £5,000 if you don't check that the company or person you give waste to has a licence to carry waste or does not take it to a licensed disposal site.
 You can check whether a company is licensed to carry waste by searching the Environment Agency public register.

 Reporting a fly-tip